 Advanced studio projects based on the student's experience in a studio discipline.
 Time and nature of the project will be determined by the student and the instructor of each discipline involved.
-Prerequisite: Highest course in the specific area of interest and only with prior instructor consent.
-Upper-level courses.
-Specially-supervised independent study.
+Speciallysupervised independent study.
+Upper-level course.
 May be taken in each discipline for credit and repeated as an audit.
-Fee \$30.
+Prerequisite: Highest course in the specific area of interest and only with instructor consent.
+Course fee.